-Sarah, Michael and Katherine work alongside Lisa, Kim, Laura and Becks our dental hygienists to monitor and treat the problems such as gum disease, in the best way for you as an individual.
-Our professional team will also advise how things such as diet and lifestyle affect the overall health of your mouth.
+Sarah, Michael, Katherine and our specialist Joel work alongside Lisa, Kim, Laura and Becks our dental hygienists to diagnose, monitor and treat gum disease, in the best way for you as an individual.
+Our oral health team will also advise how things such as diet and lifestyle affect the overall health of your mouth.

-Our hygienists, Lisa, Leanne, Kim and Laura, are excellent and are trusted with the care of your gums.
+Our hygienists, Lisa, Leanne, Kim and Laura, are excellent, passionate and trusted with the care of your gums.
 It’s the job of our dental hygienists to clean your gums, teeth and the tooth surfaces, including the bits that you can’t see, whilst offering advice and support for you to continue their good work at home.

 There are lots of reasons why an appointment could help: